cbrown5/msc-review-rates/README.md

 The model is split into two modules, a catch event model and a monitoring module.
 Used FSM as this had the most reliable data in logbooks.

+All code created in the R programming language.
+Code written by Chris Brown with assistance of Github Copilot for menial coding tasks.
+All code checked and its accuracy confirmed by Dr Brown.

 #### Parameter calculations

 Parameters were calculated from a longline tuna fleet.
 Note that below I assume sets per trip are negative binomially distributed.
 However data indicated an unusual peaked distribution with high dispersion.